John Watts (New York politician): Career

 In 1774, he was appointed the Recorder of New York City under Mayor David Mathews, and was the last to serve in this role under the English Crown.
 The role included serving as a "mayoral assistant, judge, and in sundry administrative and judicial functions."

 His father, a Loyalist, fled the colonies to England during the Revolutionary War.
 In 1779, his properties, including his "Rose Hill" estate (which is now occupied by Fordham University), were seized by the New York State Legislature.
 Watts and his brother Robert petitioned for the attainder to be overturned.
 They were unable to have it overturned but were allowed to buy back their father's properties.

 Post Revolutionary War

 From 1788 to 1789 and again from 1791 to 1793, Watts was a member of the New York State Assembly serving as Speaker of the Assembly from 1791 to 1793.
 He was a member of the commission to build Newgate Prison in New York City, in use between 1797 and 1829.

 In 1793, he was elected as a Pro-Administration Party representative to the 3rd United States Congress succeeding John Laurance to represent New York's 2nd congressional district.
 He served in the U.S. Congress from March 4, 1793, until March 3, 1795.
 He was defeated in his run for re-election by Edward Livingston.

 He was a judge of Westchester County, New York from 1802 to 1807.
+He was also a member of Westchester Masonic Lodge No. 46 (now Huguenot Masonic Lodge No.46).